 It’s been a while since I’ve published a personal story about eating disorder recovery.
 So I’m so pleased to present Nina’s story of recovery.
 Nina writes on the website helpforeatingdisorder.com.

-After battling various eating disorders for close to 10 years, Nina is now recovered.
+After struggling with various eating disorders for close to 10 years, Nina is now recovered.

-Below, she shares her struggles and triumphs and discusses the importance of comprehensive treatment and finding what works for you.
+Below, she shares her story and discusses the importance of comprehensive treatment and finding what works for you.

 Q: Please tell us a bit about yourself.